AbdeltwabMF/next-prayer/README.md

-# Next Prayer
+# Next Prayer (nxprayer)

-The main purpose of this script is to tell us what is the time of the next prayer. however, the script capable to be extended. in the current version for example it can do:
+The main purpose of this script is to tell us what is the time of the next prayer.
+However, the script capable to be extended.
+In the current version for example it can do:

 ```
+FLAGS:
-  --rem, -r	Remaining time till the next prayer
+  -r,	--remain	Remaining time till the next prayer
-  --nxt, -n	The name and the time for the next prayer
+  -n,	--next		The name and the time for the next prayer
-  --adn, -d	Is it time for adhan or not by returning binary value(0, 1)
+  -d,	--adhan		Is it time for adhan or not by returning binary value(0, 1)
-  --help, -h	Showing this info
+  -h,	--help	Showing this info
 ```

 ---